163 Chico Road, Pray MT

 There are three aid stations on the 30K course.
 Each aid station will be stocked with water, Tailwind Nutrition Fuel drink, gels, and various standard trail food.
 Pack your own nutrition if you have specific needs.
 This is a cup-less race so you must bring your own bottle or bladder for water/Tailwind, and we recommend wearing a trail running vest or waist pack to carry your bottles, layers, and snacks.

-Cutoff times are established for the consideration of our volunteers, but they are generous, allowing participants to average 20-minute miles, equivalent to a fast hike, and adjusted for climbing and descending pace.
+Cutoff times are established for the consideration of our volunteers but are generous, allowing participants to average 20-minute miles.
+See aid station information below for specific cutoff times.

-Running downhill on steep rocky slopes can be hazardous and you can roll an ankle or take a fall.
-Emigrant Creek is ankle to shin deep at the crossing and while the current won’t wash you away, the rocks are slick underfoot and you could fall.
+Running downhill on steep rocky slopes can be hazardous.
+Emigrant Creek is ankle to shin deep at the crossing, and while the current won’t wash you away, the rocks are slick underfoot.
+We picked September because it is often great for running, but it could be cold and snowy or hot and dry on race day.
 Check the Point forecast for Emigrant Gulch frequently as race day approaches for the latest forecasts.
-This is not a closed course and there may be off road vehicle users recreating in the Gulch.
-Please exhibit mutual courtesy.
+This is not a closed course, and off-road vehicle users may be present in the Gulch.
+Park County Search and Rescue Volunteers will be on the course with off-road vehicles to assist if you become ill or injured.

 The course will be well marked with flags, cones, and paint.
 Race volunteers will be at critical junctions to ensure that no one makes a wrong turn.

 The upper part of the course is very rocky and uneven in places.
 Trail shoes are the best choice.
-If you like poles, they will assist on the steep uphill and downhill sections, but they are not required.
+If you like poles, they will help you on the steep uphill and downhill sections and water crossings.
+Water depth at both crossings is often ankle to calf deep.

-There will be a lot of runners and volunteers and some machines on the course which is a deterrent to bears.
-You may wish to carry bear spray in your pack or hand for protection in some upper sections that are less frequented by humans, but it is not required.
+There will be many runners and volunteers on the course which is a deterrent to bears.
+You may wish to carry bear spray in your pack for protection in upper sections that are less frequented by humans, but it is not required.

-Due to limited parking at the start, we encourage you to take the free and short shuttle from Chico to Sage Lodge before the race.
-Parking for the shuttle is at the “Field of Dreams” parking lot above the Day Spa at Chico Hot Springs.
+Due to limited parking at the start at Sage Lodge, we encourage you to take the free and short shuttle from Chico to Sage Lodge.
+Parking for the shuttle is at the "Field of Dreams" parking lot above the Day Spa at Chico Hot Springs.
+Signs will direct runners to the shuttle pickup.

-Participants are encouraged to bring a bag to drop at the start.
+Participants are encouraged to bring a bag to drop at the start at the Sage Lodge.
+Your drop bags will be taken to the finish line.
 Please write your name and phone number on your drop bag.

 If you pick up a packet but don't run, please inform a volunteer or the race director at 406-548-1249.
-If you drop out, you must inform a volunteer.
+If you drop out of the race, you must inform a volunteer.

-More information and updates will be emailed to registered participants prior to race day and also posted on the Yellowstone Gateway 30K Facebook page or contact the Race Director at bl2deyoung@gmail.com.
+Updates will be emailed to registered participants before race day and also posted on the Yellowstone Gateway 30K Facebook page.
+For further inquiries, contact the Race Director at bl2deyoung@gmail.com.

 Course Map